 Linear Regression Defined

-The linear regression algorithm is an algorithm that helps point out patterns in the development of a set of data.
+The linear regression algorithm is a machine learning regression algorithm that helps point out patterns in the development of a set of data.
 This process works by discovering the mean out of a considerable data set.
 It uses the least squares function to learn the mean and then map it out onto the rest of the data points.
 Other functions can also be used to connect data points and to smooth out the differences between those points.

 The principle at work is regression to the mean.
 Regression to the mean refers to the tendency of data sets to eventually revert back to a general mean even if there are extreme outliers.
 Those outliers can then be visualized and identified.
 The linear regression algorithm figures out means between the outliers and then creates a basic function that draws a line segment through the data points.
 As a linear function, it has a continuous slope and y-intercept that continue indefinitely in both directions.
 The product of linear regression is a simple line that shows a tendency for what might be an otherwise complex and disparate amount of data.